OmarMiniesy/Notes/Networking/IP.md

 > It sends datagrams (packets) to the communicating nodes, and uses IP Addresses to identify hosts.
 > Hosts are identified by unique IP Addresses.

+Used in the [[Network Layer]] of the protocol stack.
+The IP protocol has these properties:
+1. It is a best effort delivery system, with no gaurantees.
+2. Not responsible for a reliable transmission of packets.

-> `ip addr` on Linux to view the IPs, MAC, and interfaces.
+> `ip addr` on Linux to view the IPs, [[Data Link Layer]] MAC addresses, and interfaces.

 ---
 ### IPV4

 > This is IP Version 4